sambanova/ai-starter-kit/WHITELABELING_GUIDE.md

 - Replace SambaNova branding with your company's branding
 - Configure applications to use your custom platform URL (e.g., `cloud.custx.ai`)
-- Customize documentation and user interfaces with your branding
+- Customize documentation, codes, and user interfaces with your branding

 ### Prerequisites

 - Git installed and configured
 - Python 3.10+ installed
 - Access to your white-labeled cloud infrastructure
-- API keys for your cloud platform
+- API keys for your custom platform
 - Basic familiarity with:
   - Git and GitHub workflows
   - Environment variables and configuration files